 Albany International Airport (ALB)

-Albany International Airport is the major air center for the Albany and Capital Region area and has grown considerably over the years to meet the increasing needs of travelers in the Capital District, comprised of 11 counties, 13 cities and 143 towns.
+Albany International Airport is the major air center for Albany and the Capital Region, and it has grown considerably over the years to meet the increasing needs of travelers, comprised of 11 counties, 13 cities, and 143 towns.
 It holds the distinction of being the oldest municipal airport in the U.S.

-Currently, the airport handles arrivals and departures for several commercial airlines including Delta, Southwest, United, US Airways, jetBlue, and Frontier.
+Currently, the airport handles arrivals and departures for several commercial airlines including Delta, Southwest, United, jetBlue, and Frontier.
 A $104.6 million project, which began in the fall of 2018, is underway to update and modernize the airport.
-In addition to rennovated escalators, restrooms, waiting areas, and food courts, a new 1000-car parking garage will provide travelers with 20 percent more parking spaces.
+In addition to renovated escalators, restrooms, waiting areas, and food courts, a new 1,000-car parking garage will provide travelers with 20 percent more parking spaces.
 The parking garage will be connected to the terminal by a pedestrian bridge.
 The airport will also undergo technological improvements, adding solar panels, better internet service, and energy-efficient lighting.

-Past expansions added a much anticipated new terminal in 1998 to accommodate Southwest Airlines, known for their competitively priced airline fares.
-In 1999 a new parking garage was added, accommodating 1600 parking spaces, with an 800-car addition added in 2001.
+Past expansions at the airport added a much anticipated new terminal in 1998 to accommodate Southwest Airlines, known for their competitively priced airline fares.
+In 1999 a new parking garage was added, accommodating 1,600 parking spaces, with an 800-car addition added in 2001.
 The garage links directly to the terminal through a heated pedestrian bridge -- a particularly useful feature during the region's long and chilly winters.
 Other additions expanded the TSA checkpoints to increase passenger queueing, and increased the number of available concessions.

 In addition to commercial airlines, Albany International Aiport also handles arrivals and departures for corporate and private charter company Million Air, and is the home base for two flying clubs.